xma711/notebook/software_engineering/readings/code_complete2/software_development/README.md

 Estimate the time for the rest of the project AFTER you've finished the requirements.

 Checklist for upstream prerequisites:
-	- have you identified the kind of software project your're working on and tailored your approach appropriately?
+	- have you identified the kind of software project you're working on and tailored your approach appropriately?
 	- are the requirements sufficiently well defined and stable enough to begin construction?
 	- is the architecture sufficiently well defined to begin construction?
 	- have other risks unique to your particular project been addressed, such that construction is not exposed to more risk than necessary?